Hallmark Research Institute

 • Trademark and Maker Mark Related (No-Fee) Websites

 Chicago Silver - Don't let the name fool you, here is an online plethora of trademarks.
 This link will serve as the opening to the 'rabbit hole' of links that will feed your need for searching for a long time!
-Master List of Links.
+Master List of Links - Lyn Peightal has been collecting images of signatures of contemporary jewelers through various sources and has listed them with their maker.
 Remember, just because it says silver, it does not mean your gold maker's mark could not be there too.

 Global Gemology - Scott Papper's website offers a selection of modern jewelry and their contemporary maker's marks.
 It is important to note that while he uses the word 'hallmark' for the mark examples, they are better qualified as maker marks, trademarks, and or logos.
 Hallmarks have a very specific definition as being the visual stamp marked onto a precious metal as a result of an independent assay testing.